peterkhe1999/CheatSheet/OSEP/README.md

 We have forced the domain controller machine account to authenticate to us and give us a TGT.

-**krbrelayx**, a Python implementation of this technique.
-It does not require execution of Rubeus and Spoolsample on the compromised host as it will execute on the Kali machine.

-=> Improve this technique by avoiding the write to disk.
+**krbrelayx**, a Python implementation of this technique, does not require execution of Rubeus and Spoolsample on the compromised host as it will execute on the Kali machine. => improve this technique by avoiding the write to disk.

 Rubeus monitor outputs the Base64-encoded TGT but it can also inject the ticket into memory with the ptt command: